Time Finance plc Statement of Compliance with the QCA Corporate Governance Code

 The Board and its Committees receive appropriate and timely information prior to each meeting; a formal agenda is produced for each meeting, and Board and Committee papers are distributed several days before meetings take place.
 Any Director may challenge proposals, and decisions are taken democratically after discussion.
 Any Director who feels that any concern remains unresolved after discussion may ask for that concern to be noted in the minutes of the meeting, which are then circulated to all Directors.
 Any specific actions arising from such meetings are agreed by the Board or relevant Committee and then followed up by management.

-Roles of the Board, Chairman and Chief Executive Officer.
+Roles of the Board, Chair and Chief Executive Officer.

 The Board is responsible for the long-term success of Time Finance.
 There is a formal schedule of matters reserved to the Board.
 It is responsible for overall Group strategy; approval of major investments; approval of the annual and interim results; annual budgets; dividend policy; and Board structure.
 It monitors the exposure to key business risks and reviews the strategic direction of all business within the Group, their annual budgets and their performance in relation to those budgets.

 Relevant information is circulated to the Directors in advance of meetings.
 The business reports monthly on its headline performance against its agreed budget, and the Board reviews the monthly update on performance and any significant variances are reviewed at each meeting.
-Senior executives below Board level attend Board meetings routinely, and at least once per year, to present business updates.
+Senior executives below Board level attend Board meetings as may be requested by the Board to present business updates.

 The Executive Team receives input from the senior management of the companies within the Group and heads of Group functions.
 They are responsible for formulation of the proposed strategic focus for submission to the Board, the day-to-day management of the Group’s businesses and its overall trading, operational and financial performance in fulfilment of that strategy, as well as plans and budgets approved by the Board of Directors.
 The Executive also manage and oversee key risks, management development and corporate responsibility programmes.
-The Chief Executive Officer reports to the plc Board on issues, progress and recommendations for change.
+The Chief Executive Officer and Chief Financial Officer report to the plc Board on issues, progress and recommendations for change.

 The Board is supported by the Audit, Remuneration, Nomination and Risk committees.
 Each committee has access to such resources, information and advice as it deems necessary, at the cost of the Company, to enable the committee to discharge its duties.
 The terms of reference for these committees can be found on the Time Finance website, www.timefinance.com.